-Isolation is required for a child who has tested positive or has symptoms consistent with COVID-19 and are waiting to be tested or diagnosed.
+Isolation_is highly recommended for a child who has tested positive or has symptoms consistent with COVID-19 and are waiting to be tested to stay home for 5 days.
+If the child will attend school, it is highly recommended they wear a mask for 5 days.